easydigitaldownloads/edd-coming-soon/readme.txt

 1. The download's coming soon text is shown after the content on the single download page.
 This can be removed

 == Changelog ==

+= 1.3.3 =
+* New: Added a edd_coming_soon_vote_btn_classes filter hook
+* New: Added activation class to check for the existence of Easy Digital Downloads when activating
+* Tweak: Updated plugin information and readme
+* Tweak: Allow $custom_text variable to be used with the edd_coming_soon_display_admin_text filter hook
+* Tweak: Allow $custom_text variable to be used with the edd_coming_soon_display_text filter hook
+* Fix: Fixed an instance where the vote count code appear on the front-end of the website

 = 1.3.2 =
 * Fix: Various PHP notices